 If you’re a solo female traveler, your orientation might not be easily detectable as when you’re a lesbian couple traveling together, or if you’re with another combination of (queer) women traveling together.

 In the cultural adaptation section, we touched upon the topic of PDA as a lesbian couple traveling.
 You determine your destination of choice by the reason for your lesbian trip.
 We personally travel regardless of the LGBT-legislation, because we travel to learn about other cultures, to learn about other traditions, different beliefs, and customs.

 And yes, that means that we also are confronted with conservative ideas about LGBTQ+ people, but it also means we get to meet local LGBTQ+ people in other cultures that can tell us about their experiences.
 We always measure how ‘good’ or ‘bad’ things are from our own perspective.

-We come from a country that legalized same-sex marriage first, so obviously other cultures quickly feel ‘less accepting.
+We come from a country that legalized gay marriage first, so obviously other cultures quickly feel ‘less accepting.
 But from a gay Ethiopian’s perspective, the world looks a lot different.
 And we believe that traveling worldwide, and learning from other cultures, we come to a greater understanding.

-And should we wait until the world is ready for us to see all of the world’s wonders – like the pyramids of Egypt?
-We don’t believe so, and we are willing to adapt and conceal our sexuality in order to travel the world.
+And should we wait until the world is ready for us to see all the world’s wonders – like the pyramids of Egypt?
+We don’t believe so, and we are willing to adapt and conceal our orientation in order to travel the world.
 This doesn’t mean everyone should – we would never ask anyone to do that – but if you want to, we believe you can.

 The odds are that you don’t want to visit Egypt for your romantic holiday.
 Maybe you go on a romantic holiday with your girlfriend/joyfriend, maybe you want to propose, or you are celebrating your honeymoon?
 In that case, we highly recommend choosing one of the LGBTQ+ friendly destinations listed below.